-We have audited the financial statements of Skoll Foundation (the "Entity"), which comprise the statement of financial position as of December 31, 2021, and the related statements of activities, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Skoll Foundation (the "Entity"), which comprise the statement of financial position as of December 31, 2022, and the related statement of activities, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as of December 31, 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as of December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.